DSCourse001/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 ```

 ### Technical Information
-[run_analysis.R] (run_analysis.R) script uses "data.table" and "LaF" package for performance consideration.
+[run_analysis.R] (run_analysis.R) script uses "data.table","dplyr" and "LaF" packages for performance consideration.
 On laptop (Windows 7 x86 64bit, Intel Core i3, 8GB RAM, 7200 rpm HDD) it runs nearly 3-4 seconds.
-But  this only if you have prepared Source Data or running [run_analysis.R] (run_analysis.R) R Script not in first time.
+But  this only if you have prepared Source Data.